Bulalu/carvis/README.md

-# Carvis: Your Personal Car Assistant
+# CTRLX: Your Personal Car Assistant

-**Think Jarvis, but for cars - Carvis.**

-Carvis is an innovative car assistant that taps into the CAN-Bus network of your vehicle, providing real-time monitoring, predictive maintenance alerts, and driving insights to enhance your driving experience and vehicle management.
+CTRLX is an innovative car assistant that taps into the CAN-Bus network of your vehicle, providing real-time monitoring, predictive maintenance alerts, and driving insights to enhance your driving experience and vehicle management.

 ![Vibes](img/carvis.jpeg)